 A Community of Inclusion

-UHart’s affinity groups are part of the University's strategic efforts to ensure an inclusive environment where employees experience a greater sense of belonging and engagement, and where all are empowered to succeed.
-Affinity groups are voluntary associations composed of faculty and staff and are formed around shared identities, purposes, and common interests.
-These can include race, national origin, gender, sexual orientation, gender identity or expression, disability, religion, etc. Each affinity group determines its own scope and priorities with a primary focus to develop and improve the campus climate by increasing the presence of diverse faculty and staff.
-In short, affinity groups benefit the entire university.
+UHart’s employee affinity networks are part of the University's strategic efforts to ensure an inclusive environment where employees experience a greater sense of belonging and engagement, and where all are empowered to succeed.
+Affinity networks are voluntary associations composed of faculty and staff and are formed around shared identities, purposes, and common interests.
+These can include race, national origin, gender, sexual orientation, gender identity or expression, disability, religion, etc. Each affinity network determines its own scope and priorities with a primary focus to develop and improve the campus climate by increasing the presence of diverse faculty and staff.
+In short, affinity networks benefit the entire university.

 - Campus engagement: foster professional development, social networking, and peer mentorship